Speaking in Tongues Is the Initial Evidence of Being Baptized with the Holy Spirit

-- Speaking in tongues — is it the unique initial evidence that someone has been baptized with the Holy Spirit?
+- Speaking in tongues — is it the unique, universal initial evidence that someone has received the baptism with the Holy Spirit?
+You'll often hear Pentecostals say that they have been "baptized (or filled) with the Holy Spirit with the initial evidence of speaking in tongues."
+Are they biblically correct?
 Or should we look for another sign?

 Acts 1:4-5; 2:1-4 On one occasion, while he was eating with them, he gave them this command: “Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
 For John baptized with water, but in a few days you will be baptized with the Holy Spirit.” ...
 [2:1] When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.